 Richard Widmark in a CPO shirt in the 1949 film Down to the Sea in Ships.
 Image via Classic Sailor

 Last theory, the overshirt could also come from the overshirts created during the Korean War .
-Originally designed to combat the Korean winter, it was intended to replace the aging uniforms of World War II.
+Originally designed to combat the Korean winter, it was meant to replace the aging uniforms of World War II.

 Moreover, in one of these articles, David showed you one of these historic overshirts that he had found on Brut Clothing.